CanDIG/CanDIGv2/docs/backing-up-and-restoring-candig.md

 ## Backing up postgres databases

-Both clinical and genomic metadata are stored within databases running in the postgres container `metadata-db`.
+Both clinical and genomic metadata are stored within databases running in the postgres container `postgres-db`.

 The commands below assume that you are connected to the machine that is hosting the dockerized CanDIGv2 stack.